ddaugherty/LookerProjectUtility/README.md

 ### Flags
 ```
---project_id    : The ID of the project to copy, optinoal if id passed after copy command
+--project_id    : The ID of the project to copy, optional if id passed after copy command

---source        : The source Looker instance to copy from as labled in the looker.ini config file.
+--source        : The source Looker instance to copy from as labeled in the looker.ini config file.
---destination   : The destination Looker instance to copy from as labled in the looker.ini config file.
+--destination   : The destination Looker instance to copy from as labeled in the looker.ini config file.

 --folder_name   : The folder name to copy.
 (It must be unique)

-i.e. lproject copy --project_id=customer_progect --source=Development --destination=Production
+i.e. lproject copy --project_id=customer_project --source=Development --destination=Production
 ```

 ### Future Enhancements:
 -- branch = "main" | "master", unless passed through --branch flag -- Add --folder_id when name is not unique
--- Chose specifc source repo branch / tag to copy
+-- Chose specific source repo branch / tag to copy
 -- Change project ID / Name at destination
 -- force (overwrite destination project)